 As mentioned above you can conduct a home burial in Missouri.
 If you opt for a designated public cemetery, it would be wise to thoroughly check any cemetery regulations before committing to a burial plot.
 Burial vaults are NOT required by law, but many cemeteries require burial vaults or liners as part of their ‘rules’.
-Cemetery regulations also govern such things as fees and arrangements for opening and closing a burial plot, guidelines for what kind of marker can be erected and what kind of perpetual care is included.
+Cemetery regulations also govern such things as fees and arrangements for opening and closing a burial plot, guidelines for what kind of marker can be erected, and what kind of perpetual care is included.

 Can I pre-plan a funeral or cremation?
 How does Missouri state law govern preneed plans?

 Yes, you can pre-plan your funeral requirements; this is commonly called “preneed”.
-In Missouri only a Missouri resident, registered and licensed as a funeral establishment can sell preneed contracts.
+In Missouri, only a Missouri resident, registered and licensed as a funeral establishment can sell preneed contracts.
 A funeral plan is funded either by a trust fund or an insurance policy.
 You should carefully check and consider the terms of any preneed contract, especially such things as how transferable the plan is or what level of refund you get if you cancel.
 The law only requires that 85% of the funds be placed in trust.

 Do bear in mind that you can preplan your funeral wishes and put aside appropriate funds in a payable-on-death (POD) account.
-This can be a safe and secure way to plan ahead and save family the emotional decision-making and financial burden at the time of death.
+This can be a safe and secure way to plan ahead and save the family the emotional decision-making and financial burden at the time of death.
 The named beneficiary of your POD account can withdraw the funds immediately at the time of death, without having to go through probate.
 With arrangements such as these, it is advisable to revisit your plan every few years and check that the amount you have put aside still adequately covers your needs.

 What are the laws for scattering ashes in Missouri?

 As cremation gains popularity, this is a question we are asked more and more frequently.
 Missouri law stipulates that you may scatter cremated remains on private land, with the permission of the landowner.
-If you wish to scatter ashes in uninhabited public rural lands, the general guidance is to scatter at least 100 yards from any road, trail, and body of water or developed facility.
+If you wish to scatter ashes in uninhabited public rural lands, the general guidance is to scatter at least 100 yards from any road, trail, a body of water, or developed facility.
 If you wish to scatter ashes in public parklands or a state park you may need to get a permit.
 State parks will require that only biodegradable containers or floral tributes be used, they will not allow any memorial marker or shrine to be placed at a scattering site.
 The scattering of cremated remains is still somewhat of an ‘unpoliced’ matter, and you should use common sense guidelines.
 Cremated remains are basically organic, sterile matter and so are of no detriment or harm to the environment.
 So long as you are not scattering anywhere that could offend someone, you should feel free to conduct a scattering wherever you chose.

-You should note that many cemeteries have set up ‘scattering gardens’ to facilitate the scattering of remains, however, they will to charge you for this, as they will to inter ashes within a pre-existing gravesite, or even to scatter on top of an existing burial plot.
+You should note that many cemeteries have set up ‘scattering gardens’ to facilitate the scattering of remains, however, they will charge you for this, as they will to inter ashes within a pre-existing gravesite, or even scatter them on top of an existing burial plot.
 If you truly wish to scatter ashes, with no requirement for a designated interment, you should be able to do it without incurring a cost.

 What help is available with funeral expenses in Missouri?